Looking at buying a horn?

-All euphonium majors have the opportunity to check out Besson, Yamaha, and Willson compensating instruments.
+Euphonium majors have the opportunity to check out Besson Sovereign, Yamaha Neo, and Willson 2900 compensating instruments.

-All Tuba majors have the opportunity to check out Miraphone BBb (186) and CC (188) tubas as well as Meinl-Weston BBb tubas and a Yamaha 822 F tuba.
+Tuba majors have the opportunity to check out Miraphone BBb (186), CC (188), and F (Elecktra) tubas as well as Meinl-Weston BBb tubas, an Eastman 832 CC tuba, and a Yamaha 822 F tuba.

 Dr. Baker's Personal Instruments